-Performance measures and targets development has been a process initiated by AOHS more than a decade ago and updated annually as the traffic safety picture has changed.
-The AOHS staff review provided data and develop and select evidence-based countermeasure strategies and specific projects to address problem areas and to achieve performance targets.
+The development of performance measures and targets was initiated by AOHS more than a decade ago, and it is updated annually to keep up with the evolving traffic safety conditions.
+An annual AOHS staff review provides data to develop and select evidence-based countermeasure strategies, which then determine the specific projects to address the most critical problem areas and to achieve established performance targets.

-Grant funds are allocated to the regions based on an assessment of their needs in terms of reducing the problems identified in their respective regions.
-Specific projects involving the state CTSPs will be largely focused on the problem locations discussed and defined in Hotspot Listings presented below.
-In addition, AOHS will continue participation in high visibility enforcement programs, such as the "Click It or Ticket" and "Drive Sober or Get Pulled Over"
+Each of the regions is charged with the responsibility to assess their specific traffic safety problems.
+Grant funds are allocated to the regions based on a review of these needs in terms of reducing the most critical problems identified in each of their respective regions.
+Specific projects involving the state CTSPs are largely focused on the problem locations discussed and defined in state hotspot listings.

-campaigns.
+AOHS will also continue to participate in high visibility enforcement (HVE) programs, such as the "Click It or Ticket" and "Drive Sober or Get Pulled Over" campaigns.
 Generally, funding is allocated to each region based on the percentage of hotspots in the region.
+For the shorter in duration HVE programs, funding is made available based on the fatalities in that region, which enables further participation for the national campaigns.
 AOHS continues to pledge its support to these programs and will fund the participating regions and agencies accordingly.

-There are several items of consideration that are essential to the understanding of the rationale for the performance measures and targets that are discussed in this as well as the following subsections.
-Many of the items below impact several of the performance measures.
-The following list presents considerations for the rationale for deriving the performance measures and targets for these various items:
+Several considerations are essential to understanding the rationale for the AOHS development of performance measures and targets.
+The following paragraphs present considerations for the rationale for establishing the performance measures and targets, many of which impact several items:

 Baselines for Analysis and Agreement.
 Generally, the baselines for the estimates were calculated from the most recent five years of data.
-This can be seen from the data that demonstrate the metrics over the past five available calendar years (2014-2018).
-Items C-1, C-2 and C-3a used the identical methodology as was approved in the coordination meetings with ALDOT in order to keep these goals consistent with the safety goals required by FHWA.
-Goals for C-1, C-2, and C-3a were mutually agreed upon by the Alabama Office of Highway Safety, the Strategic Highway Safety Plan Steering Committee and the Highway Safety Improvement Plan Committee.
+This can be seen from the data that demonstrate metrics over the past five available calendar years (2017-2021).
+Items C-1, C-2 and C-3a used the identical methodology as was approved in the coordination meetings with ALDOT to keep these goals consistent with the safety goals required by FHWA.
+Goals for C-1, C-2, and C-3a were mutually agreed upon by the Alabama Office of Highway Safety, the Strategic Highway Safety Plan Steering Committee, and the Highway Safety Improvement Plan Committee.

 Distinction between Data and Estimates.
-The shaded areas in all graphs represent the projected estimated number assuming that the established trend as given by a linear regression line over the previous known values continues.
-The first projected year is not shaded as heavily as the "out" years in order to convey an idea for the reliability of the projection.
-Clearly, the further out that an estimate is projected, the less reliable will be the projection.
+The shaded areas in all graphs represent the projected number assuming the established trend as given by a linear regression line over the previous known values continues.
+Rolling 5-year averages are used to create a linear model to project two future years.
+The linear projection and slope are represented in the charts.
+The first projected year is not shaded as heavily as the "out" years to convey an idea of the reliability of the projection.
+Clearly, the further out that an estimate is projected, the less reliable it will be.

 Accounting for Extrapolation Errors.
-Extrapolating from a limited number of past values can lead to extreme errors, especially since the last FARS value that we have in most cases is 2018, requiring (for example) that the estimates of 2019, 2020 and 2021 all be based on an extrapolation of 2014 through 2018.
+Extrapolating from a limited number of past values can lead to extreme errors, especially since the latest FARS value that we have in most cases is 2020, requiring (for example) that the estimates of 2021, 2022 and 2023 all be based on an extrapolation of 2016 through 2020.
 (Unless otherwise noted, all references to years of data are calendar years.)
-Rarely, if ever, does such a linear trend establish an accurate prediction, especially in crash data where it is commonly accepted that regression to the mean follows most dramatic departures (positive or negative) from the established trend.
-Nevertheless, these estimates are presented since they provide the best data upon which to make and refine the estimates.
+Rarely, if ever, does such a linear trend establish a perfectly accurate prediction, especially in crash data where it is commonly accepted that regression to the mean follows most dramatic departures (positive or negative) from the established trend.
+However, the data that were used for estimation are felt to be the best data upon which to make and refine the assessments.